 - Sterols and stanols (e.g., granola bars, supplements, and other fortified foods)

 - Fatty fish (e.g., tuna, salmon, sardines, halibut, swordfish)

 There’s no miracle cure or medication to eliminate high cholesterol levels.
 It mostly comes down to diet and lifestyle changes to avoid coronary heart disease risk factors.

 Prioritize Your Health: Get Help With Alcohol Use Disorder

 Your body needs cholesterol for everything from producing vitamins and hormones to aiding digestion.
 Too much cholesterol obtained in the foods you eat can put you at a greater risk.

 Drinking excess levels of alcohol can lead to various health conditions, whether from binge drinking or regular and frequent drinking.
 Heavy alcohol use can lead to obesity, high blood pressure, and type 2 diabetes.

 As a result, you could be at risk of developing long-term cardiovascular diseases such as arrhythmia and stroke, cancers such as breast cancer and colon cancer, liver disease, and so much more.

 That’s why it’s vital to make heart-healthy diet choices and lifestyle changes that help you prevent and reverse the detrimental effects of drinking.

 You may have high cholesterol and not even know it.
-If you’re a regular and heavy drinker, you could be negatively impacting your health even more.
-At Zinnia Healing, we offer many treatment options designed to help you overcome any substance abuse disorder.
+If you’re a regular and heavy drinker, you could negatively impact your health even more.
+At Zinnia Health, we offer many treatment and healthcare options designed to help you overcome any substance abuse disorder.
 You can contact our alcohol and drug addiction hotline at (855) 430-9439 to learn more about our rehab programs.